Sugar cookies just hit the spot. They always have! This recipe keeps it simple and yields the best sugar cookies each and every time.

 - Allow your dough to reach room temperature prior to baking.
 If you plan on refrigerating your dough for later use, make sure you bring it to room temperature before baking.
 If you don’t, the cold dough will be shocked by the heat of the oven, causing uneven baking and burning.

-- If you’re dough is too crumbly, knead it with wet hands.
+- If your dough is too crumbly, knead it with wet hands.
 If your dough is crumbly and falling apart, knead the dough with wet hands until it is nice and smooth.

 Freezing Sugar Cookies